Jekwwer/symfony-template/README.md

 - **VSCode Configuration**: Includes recommended extensions and settings for PHP.
 - **Dependabot**: Automated dependency updates for Composer, Docker, and GitHub Actions.
 - **Preconfigured PHPUnit**: Testing framework for unit and functional tests.
+- **Xdebug Configuration**: Preconfigured for debugging with VSCode.
 - **Makefile**: Convenient shortcuts for common tasks.

 ## Prerequisites